Practicing through a Law Corporation

 In educating lawyers and law students about IP law, George has presented at various local and national CPD events, seminars and conferences.
 He has been a guest instructor on IP law topics at UBC, UVIC and BCIT.
 He is an enthusiastic participant in the CBABC/UBC Law School Student Mentorship Program, which provides students with an early inside perspective on the legal profession and an opportunity to begin to build contact networks within the BC legal community.
 George has also been a career-long supporter of the CBABC’s Lawyer Referral Service and provides pro bono IP legal advice to several charitable and non-profit organizations.

 Away from his legal practice, George enjoys spending time with his young family.
 He is active in his community in a number of ways, perhaps most notably as a musician and musical administrator.
-George plays violin with the West Coast Symphony and serves as a member of the Board of Directors of the Vancouver Youth Symphony Orchestra, which provides the highest level of orchestral training to 300 young musicians in BC each year through 4 separate orchestras.
+George plays violin with the West Coast Symphony and has served as a member of the Board of Directors of the Vancouver Youth Symphony Orchestra, which provides the highest level of orchestral training to 300 young musicians in BC each year through 4 separate orchestras.
 He also enjoys auto racing and is an avid wine fan.